 Three Phase Four Wire Wye

-In North America, this provides the ideal connection for commercial building electric service.
+In North America, this three-phase configuration provides the ideal connection for commercial building electric service.
 Moreover, this 120/208V serves 120V loads and the 208V for smaller HVAC systems.
 As the diagram below shows, the connection from any live wire to neutral produces an end voltage of 120V.
 The higher 208V is received via phase-to-phase connections.
 So, in larger facilities, where lighting capacity and HVAC loads are higher, this connection can supply 277/480V.
 Furthermore, it is possible to push the supply up to 347/600V as is the case in Canada.

 Three Phase Four Wire Delta